 4) A comparison of the signature with that taken from other works in the same edition or from the same time period, as appropriate.

 5) A dated signature from the Lockport Street Gallery that we believe the work to be authentic and will accept return of the work (paid for by the buyer and in the same condition as noted in #1 above) for the price paid for the work.
-If the buyer presents documented evidence (paid for by the buyer) from an accepted source (chosen by the Lockport Street Gallery) that the work is not authentic we will refund the payment price of the work of art.
+If the buyer presents documented evidence (paid for by the buyer) from two accepted sources (approved by the Lockport Street Gallery) that the work is not authentic we will refund the payment price of the work of art.
 Note, the claim must be made within 6 months of the date of purchase for the claim to be recognized.

 We feel that the above guarantee provides the best way of giving the buyer transparent evidence as to why we feel an etching or lithograph by Dali is authentic.